bunnybiubiu/RAG_diversity/README.md

 ### Evaluation of Question-answer Pairs

-Since the actual generation of answers on different datasets are parallized by MapReduce.
+Since the actual generation of answers on different datasets are parallized through MapReduce.
 The generated answers of a datasets are stored in several folders.
 They need to be merged and converted into the required format by "merge_data.ipynb".
 The generated transformed answers are stored in "clean_data" folder.

 "eval-wmd.ipynb" is used to evaluate the answers of different pipelines on different datasets by RougeL and WMD metrics.